 Dementia Challenge: How to avoid negative behaviors when introducing change

 Caring for someone with dementia is a challenging journey for all involved.
 Every day brings new challenges, changes in behaviors and abilities.
-Life can feel overwhelming as each day may bring unexpected change and increasing concern on how to handle the new challenges.
-Caregivers find the day-to-day challenges an emotional rollercoaster of anger, fear, grief and fatigue.
+Life can feel overwhelming.
+Each day may bring unexpected change.
+And increase concern on how to handle the new challenges.
+Caregivers find the day-to-day challenges an emotional rollercoaster of… anger, fear, grief and fatigue.

-A family caregiver needs support to handle the difficult challenges ahead and that support can be found in support groups, online and in the community.
+A family caregiver needs support to handle the difficult challenges ahead.
+That support can be found in support groups, online and in the community.

-Nothing in life prepares a family caregiver on how to communicate with their loved ones as they mentally and physically decline.
-The key to successful communication with person with dementia is to offer consistency, keep things simple and provide a structured environment.
+Nothing in life prepares a family caregiver on how to communicate with their loved ones… as they mentally and physically decline.
+The key to successful communication with person with dementia is to:

-Providing structure does not mean that life must be rigid and inflexible with routines.
+Providing structure does not mean that life must be rigid and inflexible.
 It does mean that daily routines should be followed and flow easily.
-Consistency is important because repetition can help avoid frustration and conflicts during care and everyday routines.
+Consistency is important because repetition can help avoid frustration.
+It can also avoid conflicts during care and everyday routines.

 Simplicity in communication is something that may require forethought in the beginning.
-We take our day to day conversations for granted when talking to someone we are so have spent so much time with in our life.
-The hardest thing to realize at times is the person we are caring for is not intentionally trying to irritate or angers.
-The loss of mental deterioration may result in new and unexpected behaviors and loss of ability to do an old and familiar task.
+We take our day-to-day conversations for granted.
+The hardest thing to realize… at times is the person we are caring for is not intentionally trying to irritate or anger.
+The loss of mental deterioration may result in new and unexpected behaviors.
+They have lost the ability to do an old and familiar task.

-Developing good communication skills can prepare a family care giver to assist their loved one with any changes in levels of care or in environment as they decline.
+Improving communication skills can prepare a family caregiver to… assist their loved one with any changes in levels of care or in environment as they decline.

-The most important thing to realize is that a person with dementia may not be able to understand your words, but they do pick up on your body language and your mood.
+The most important thing to realize is …they may not be able to understand your words.
+But they do pick up on your body language and your mood.
 It is important to be aware of your mood, your facial expressions and the tone of your voice.

 When communicating, stay positive and speak in a pleasant manner.
-It is important to limit the distractions and use nonverbal cues, such as touching, hugging or holding their hand to get their attention.
+It is important to limit the distractions.
+Use nonverbal cues, such as touching, hugging or holding their hand to get their attention.

 Speak slowly and deliver your message in short sentences.
-It is important that if you feel that your loved one does not understand what you are saying- try using the same statement again.
+It is important to be observing to see if they do not understand what you are saying.
+Try using the same statement again.
 It is important to give your loved one a chance to process what you are saying.